cemreis0/steamdata/README.md

 # Steam Fetch Data API

 This piece of code displays top 10 games played on Steam in the last 2 weeks by their time played.
-Other requests like getplayersummary can be implemented
+Other requests like getplayersummary can be implemented.

 ## How to Run